-- Usage adjustment factor applies a numeric coefficient to all usage reports by multiplying all records by this number.
-You can adjust this coefficient if your ISP’s readings are consistently a bit higher or lower than those reported by NetWorx and you want to equalise them.
+- Usage adjustment factor multiplies every usage record by the set number.
+You can adjust this factor if your ISP’s readings are consistently a bit higher or lower than those reported by NetWorx and you want to equalise them.
 This does not affect the actual records in the database, so don’t be afraid to experiment.

 - Frameless tray icon graph removes the 1-pixel border around the graph in the taskbar notification area icon, when you chose to display that graph.

 - Sliding window.
 Some ISPs only allow you to download a certain amount within past N hours or days.
 If this is the case, enter the period in hours in this field.
 Then you can go to the usage reports and choose Display - Last N hours, so that you can keep an eye on your usage in the rolling period.

 - Fade click-through graph determines whether the graph fades out when it is in the click-though mode and you are hovering it.